- There are some common changes 30-somethings experience—think babies and nixing birth control—that can affect menstrual cycles.

 - There are several gynecological conditions that tend to be diagnosed in women who are in their late 20s and 30s, such as endometriosis.

 Congrats on turning 30!
-You’ve officially figured out that nobody owes you anything and asking for help doesn’t mean you’re weak.
+You’ve officially figured out all aspects of "adulting" and that asking for help doesn’t mean you’re weak.
 Maybe you’ve settled into your career or have started your own venture.
 Whatever it may be, life seems to be falling into place.
 Except no one told your period...

 According to Dr. Lauren Streicher, a Chicago-based OB/GYN and author of Sex Rx-Hormones, Health, and Your Best Sex Ever, for most women, menstruation should be pretty predictable and consistent in this decade.
 That being said, there are some common changes 30-somethings experience—think babies and nixing birth control—that can affect menstrual cycles.
 Additionally, certain health conditions may pop up around this age that can influence your cycle.